-In order to ensure that operations are performed in a safe, effective and environmentally responsible manner, FM O&G will provide employees and contractors with Operating Procedures (OPs) for the execution of identified tasks.
+In order to ensure that operations are performed in a safe, effective and environmentally responsible manner, FM O&G will provide employees and contractors with Operating Procedures (OPs) for the execution of identified tasks on producing facilities.

 The scope of the OPs shall cover all process operations.